nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 - Only the full word will be recognized as the event type:
 `add z` will NOT add a zoom event

-- Remember to add the ':' for the time, this is because `4 PM` will not be valid but `4:00 PM` will be.
 {{box op="end"}}

 {{box op="start" cssClass="boxed warningBox"}}